 - 1. CBS and ADOT Collaboration - a.
 Request that ADOT complete a traffic study of Sitka to support the following: - i.
 Pedestrian safety improvements along HPR - ii.
 Changes/optimization at the Lake/Lincoln/Harbor Drive intersection - iii.
 Improvements needed system-wide - b.
 CBS should seek approval from ADOT for: - i.
 Redesign of traffic flow/timing through the Lake/Lincoln/Harbor Drive and Airport Road/Harbor Drive intersections either by way of signal improvements or use of a traffic conductor - ii.
 Dedication of "Area J" in front of Centennial Hall as a taxi bank for the summer season - 2.
 Adopt a street-closure plan for Lincoln Street to promote pedestrian safety and downtown experience.
-Where possible, mitigate adverse parking impacts and alleviate accessibility challenges for core community services. - 3.
+Where possible, mitigate adverse parking impacts and alleviate accessibility challenges for core community services.
+Planning Commission voted 4-1 to recommend the Full Closure Option from 10am to 4pm on days with 3,000 or more cruise passengers with the stipulation that efforts to find downtown parking solutions be prioritized. - 3.
 Adopt the traffic and staging plan for Harrigan Centennial Hall, and prioritize permit restructuring to support this new level of activity.